-Note: You can sign in to your account and view your Reward Points directly from the Purchase Power Overview page.
+Note: You can sign in to your account and view your Reward Points directly from the Credit Line (Purchase Power) summary page.
 Learn how to view your Purchase Power Rewards Points balance online.

 *The Rewards program is capped at earning 5,000 points per year on postage.